Title

 A comprehensive handbook providing guidelines for the review of appealed cases, penalties for non-compliance with health and safety regulations, and the effective date of amended rules in the Employees' Compensation program in the Philippines.

-The State shall promote and develop a tax-exempt employees' compensation program whereby employees and their dependents, in the event of work-connected disability or death, may promptly secure adequate income benefit and medical or related benefits.
+The State shall promote and develop a tax-exempt employees’ compensation program so that employees and their dependents may promptly secure adequate income benefits in the event of work-connected disability or death, and medical or related benefits.

-Dependents include legitimate, legitimated, or legally adopted children unmarried and not gainfully employed under certain ages or incapacitated, the legitimate spouse living with the employee, and the legitimate parents wholly dependent upon the employee for support.
+Dependents include the legitimate, legitimated, or legally adopted unmarried child not gainfully employed and not over 18, or over 18 but not over 21 if enrolled in school, or over 21 if congenitally incapacitated and incapable of self-support physically or mentally; the legitimate spouse living with the employee; and legitimate parents wholly dependent on the employee for regular support.

-Yes, coverage in the State Insurance Fund is compulsory upon all employers and their employees not over sixty years of age, including employees over sixty years who pay contributions to qualify for retirement or life insurance benefits administered by the System.
+Coverage in the State Insurance Fund is compulsory upon all employers and their employees not over 60 years of age; however, an employee over 60 who is paying contributions to qualify for retirement or life insurance benefits administered by the System remains subject to compulsory coverage.

 Analyze Cases Smarter, Faster